Yanbo-Zhu/Terraform/04_Terraform命令行/04_04_apply.md

 plan v reads the current state of any already-existing remote objects to MAKE SURE that the Terraform state is up-to-date.
+- -refresh-only
-- -refresh-onlf - creates a plan whose goal is ONLY to update the Terraform state and any root module output values to match changes made to remote objects outside of Terraform.
+    - creates a plan whose goal is ONLY to update the Terraform state and any root module output values to match changes made to remote objects outside of Terraform.
+    - 执行 terraform apply -refresh-only 后output message: Would you like to update the Terraform state to reflect these detected changes?
+Terraform will write these changes to the state without modifying any real infrastructure.
+There is no undo.
+Only 'yes' will be accepted to confirm.
+Enter a value: yes
 - -refresh=false - disables the DEFAULT behavior of synchronizing the Terraform state with remote objects before checking for configuration changes.

 常用的是
 terraform apply -auto-approve